Young people 'buying anxiety drug online'

 Video

-A BBC investigation has found the prescription drug Xanax - a potentially addictive tranquiliser that has been known to kill - is being sold online to teenagers.
+A BBC investigation has found the prescription drug Xanax is being sold online to teenagers.

-Drugs charity Addaction said the substance has become "part of youth culture" and while the extent of its use is not known, it was an issue of concern.
+Xanax is widely prescribed in the US to treat anxiety but can only be obtained on private prescription in the UK.

+Drugs charity Addaction said children as young as 13 had bought it online.

 The Home Office said it was taking action to prevent harm caused by drugs.
 Instagram and Facebook said buying and selling drugs on their sites was prohibited.